 Informational purposes only, not medical or legal advice.
 Please consult your doctor or surgeon.

-The number one reason people consider private hip replacement is time.
-Hip replacements have some of the longest wait times in Canada—some will wait 2 years.
 Instead of waiting months or years for surgery, private clinics often offer surgery within weeks.
 For many, this means less pain and a quicker return to daily life.

 Going private generally gives you a sense of control, which can be reassuring during a difficult time.
 When you go private, you can: